Byzantine Multiple Access Channels -- Part I: Reliable Communication: Introduction

-In contrast to these works, the current model has {\em internal adversaries}, i.e., one of the legitimate users is potentially adversarial.
-There are other works on {\em internal adversaries} in the information theory literature, mostly in the setting of network coding.
+\pink{In contrast to these works, the current model has {\em byzantine users}, {\em i.e.}, one of the legitimate users is potentially adversarial.} There are other works on \pink{models with {\em byzantine users} in the information theory literature}, mostly in the setting of network coding.
 Byzantine attacks on the nodes and edges of networks have been studied under omniscient and weaker adversarial models in~\cite{KTong} and~\cite{Jaggi7,WangSK10}, respectively.
 He and Yener~\cite{Yener} considered a Gaussian two-hop network with an eavesdropping and byzantine adversarial relay where the requirement is decoding the message with secrecy and byzantine attack detection.
 La and Anantharam~\cite{LaADIMACS04} studied the MAC with strategic users modeled as a cooperative game with the objective of fairly allocating communication rate among the users.

-For the \bmac, in a previous work \cite{NehaBDP19}, we looked at a weaker decoding guarantee than the present model, called {\em authenticated communication}.
-The goal was to ensure reliable decoding when all users are non-adversarial.
-However, if any user behaves adversarially, the decoder (with high probability) must either output the correct messages for the honest users or declare error, i.e., an adversary should not be able to cause an undetected erroneous output for the honest users.
-In the slightly stronger model of {\em communication with adversary identification} \cite{NehaBDP21} in a \bmac, we considered a decoding guarantee similar to \cite{NehaBDP19}, except that the decoder is required to identify the malicious user(s) while declaring error.
+\pink{For the \bmac, in a previous work \cite{NehaBDP19}, we looked at a weaker decoding guarantee than the present model, called {\em authenticated communication}.
+Under this weaker guarantee, the decoder must still reliably recover the messages when all the users are honest.
+However, if any user behaves adversarially, the decoder may either output the correct messages for the honest users or declare an error, {\em i.e.}, an adversary should not be able to cause an undetected erroneous output for the honest users.
+In a similar model of {\em communication with adversary identification} \cite{NehaBDP21} in a \bmac with two users, a slightly stronger decoding guarantee was considered.
+Again, reliable decoding was required when all users are honest.
+In the presence of a malicious user, the decoder may either output a pair of messages out of which the message of the honest user is correct, or declare an error together with the identity of the malicious user.
+Both these models are different from the present model, where we always require reliable decoding of the honest users' messages and the decoder may never declare an error\footnote{Journal versions of~\cite{NehaBDP19} and~\cite{NehaBDP21} are in preparation. \pink{Together with the present paper these constitute our multi-part study of Byzantine MACs encompassing various decoding requirements.} }.}